realDarkCode/data-structure-algorithm/README.md

 ## Notes

-The notes used in this repository are taken from [Code with Harry](https://codewithharry.com/).So huge thanks to him.
+The notes used in this repository are taken from [Code with Harry](https://codewithharry.com/).
+So huge thanks to him.

 [Notes](https://drive.google.com/drive/folders/1-DamhcfieP67Ql4vwNiZ4h4DOfcjYkHj?usp=sharing)